sizovs/boring-stack/README.md

 * SQLite with better-sqlite3 for DB acccess w/o ORMs and query builders
 * Livestream for DB replication to R2

-By looking into the code, you'll discover lesser-known gems like the Japa testing library and the Vine validation library.
+By looking into the code, you'll discover lesser-known gems such as Vine validation library.
 Generally, the dependencies are minimal, giving a refreshing feel after dealing with bloated frameworks.

 # Provisioning infra
 ```